Zeldriskinng44/TempVoice/README.md

 An open source upcoming implementation of a temp voice bot with user and admin commands.
 Should work on multiple servers.

+### Acknowledgements
+Jacon500 - Some code optimizations and assistance with some features ZMaster - Some function setup and assistance

 ### Prerequisites

 - [Node.js](https://nodejs.org/) (v16.x or higher)